The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 It's a closed event with a bunch of union people.

-In fact, uh our microphones are everywhere in Cape Girardeau, as you know.
+In fact, our microphones are everywhere in Cape Girardeau, as you know.

-Everybody keeps asking me why, of all places, on the day of the West Virginia primary when Mrs. Clinton's gonna smoke him out.
+Everybody keeps asking me, why, of all places, on the day of the West Virginia primary when Mrs. Clinton's going to smoke him out, why go to Cape Girardo, Missouri?

-Folks, there's all the I asked myself that for about two seconds, and then I came up with the answer.
+Folks, I asked myself that for about two seconds, and then I came up with the answer.

-There's no there's there's no mystery here why Obama is going to Cape Girardo, Missouri.
+There's no mystery here why Obama is going to Cape Girardo, Missouri.

 He's getting all this publicity because he's going into my hometown.

-That's exactly why on the day Mrs. Clinton's supposed to have a big win in West Virginia.
+That's exactly why, on the day Mrs. Clinton's supposed to have a big win in West Virginia, the Republican caucus in the House of Representatives has come up with a new slogan.

-The uh Democrats are laughing themselves silly about this.
+The Democrats are laughing themselves silly about this.

-I think it's a short little ten-second ad, but it's it was formed the basis of their of their campaign.
+I think it's a short little 10-second ad, but it was formed the basis of their campaign.

-So the House of Republicans come with the slogan trademarked by antidepressant medicine.
+So the House Republicans come up with a slogan trademarked by antidepressant medicine.

-Would somebody explain to me why the Republicans anywhere at any time, anyhow, would come up with a slogan with the word change in it in the first place?
+Would somebody explain to me why the Republicans, anywhere, at any time, anyhow, would come up with a slogan with the word change in it in the first place, since that is wholly owned by the Obama campaign?

 What is the ongoing fascination with accepting the premises advanced by the Democrats and then thinking we can improve on their premise?

-Jeffrey Lord in the American Spectator Today does a yeoman's job of exposing that there is absolutely nothing new about Barack Obama, that in fact Barack Obama is nothing more than Jimmy Carter serving his second term.
+This whole concept of change, the idea we got some new candidate here with change, Jeffrey Lord in the American Spectator today does a yeoman's job of exposing that there is absolutely nothing new about Barack Obama, that in fact Barack Obama is nothing more than Jimmy Carter serving his second term.

 And as the string of American presidents and presidential campaigns gets longer, the newest candidates and the latest president have taken a looking backwards to select the presidential policies of admired predecessors.